justinbois/distribution-explorer-app/continuous/halfnormal.rst

 Notes
 -----

-- In Stan, a Half-Normal is defined by putting bounds on the variable and then using a Normal distribution.
+- In Stan, a Half-Normal is defined by putting a lower bound of :math:`\mu` on the variable and then using a Normal distribution with location parameter :math:`\mu`.
 - The Half-Normal distribution with :math:`\mu = 0` is a useful prior for nonnegative parameters that should not be too large and may be very close to zero.